Respond • Recover • Protect

 How to avoid it

-• Never share one-time passcodes or PINs.
+• Never share one-time passcodes, PINs, or verification codes.

 If you fell for it